Get in touch

-This is a formal, court-based procedure started by either the debtor or a creditor.
+This is a formal procedure started by either the debtor (online) or a creditor (court based).
 The Official Receiver is initially appointed in most cases.
 All business and personal assets are realised for the benefit of creditors.
-The restrictions of this arrangement can make continued trading difficult.
+The restrictions of this process can make continued trading difficult.

 If you have debts, have been issued with a bankruptcy petition or have already been made bankrupt, come to see us on a no cost basis to explore the options.

 In some cases, bankruptcy can be the right solution but its consequences are long lasting and can be severe, so it's important to be fully aware of the choices available to you.